 Before design and installation, the solar installer will have to evaluate your home to determine the type of solar panel system that include solar panel, inverter, racking, and other components that best suit your home.
 To determine the best location to mount the hardware that runs your system, solar installers carry out a thorough inspection of your attic, your roof, and your home’s electrical system.
 During the inspection, the installer evaluates your property to ensure that the installation is code compliant and will recommend upgrading if required like updating your electrical panels, addressing the roof repairs to be done before your system is installed.

-Once, after collecting all the information and roof measurements, the solar installer will create a solar engineering and site design plan.
-The plan will include the number of panels to be placed on your roof, the wiring of the system, and how it will be interconnected with the utility.
+Once, after collecting all the information and roof measurements, the solar installer will create solar engineering and site design plan.
+The wiring of the system and the number of panels placed on your roof will include in the plan.
+The plan also includes how it will be interconnected with the utility.
 The Professional installers will make sure that the design and plan are compliant with the local fire safety requirements before submitting the plan to your city/county permitting departments and to your utility company, depending on the jurisdiction.
 Overall, from the day you sign your contract with your installer, the design and permitting phase will typically take between one to three months before your solar panels are grid-connected and producing energy for your home.
 Your installer shall keep you informed about the progress and schedule the physical installation date once you get the approval.

 Professional installers carry out this process in a smooth and hassle-free manner.
-Depending on the size of your system, a typical solar installation can be done in one to three days.
+Depending on the size of your solar system they can install a typical solar system in one to three days.
 Your solar installer will start by prepping your roof and ensures that the shingles or tiles are in place.
 Then, they put in electrical wiring that connects to your electrical panel and general power system.
-After the electrical wiring is complete, the racking system, that holds the solar panels is mounted on your roof, and the panels are placed on the racking.
-Finally, the inverters are connected to the solar panels to convert direct current (DC) energy into the alternating current (AC) energy used in homes and on the electric grid.
-After a few hours of installation, a power meter is attached for net metering.
-After the solar panel installation is done, the installer will clean up the work area and begin the last phase.
+After completing the electrical wiring, we mount the racking system that holds solar panels on your roof and placess the panels on the racking.
+Finally, connect the solar panels to convert direct current (DC) energy into alternating current (AC) energy.
+The alternating current energy is the energy that homes use and on the electric grid.
+After a few hours of installation, attach the power meter for net metering.
+After installing the solar panel, the installer will clean up the work area and begin the last phase.

-When concerned with permitting, it differs from each city, county, and utility to carry out inspection and approval requirements for home/office solar installations The authorized inspector will visit to make sure that your solar installation was completed as planned in the granted permit.
+When concerned with permitting, it differs from each city, county, and utility to carry out inspection.
+The approval requirements for home/office solar installations.
+The authorized inspector will visit to make sure that your solar installation was completed as planned in the granted permit.
 The inspection process can vary widely and can take anywhere from a few days to several weeks to start harnessing your power.
-Before your home solar system is officially connected to the grid, the utility will inspect and sign off on the installation.
-This interconnection waiting period can take days to weeks, and as with permitting, the installers may be able to navigate through the system more efficiently and keep you well informed on the progress.
+The utility will inspect and signoff on the installation before your home solar system is officially connect to the grid.
+This interconnection waiting period can take days to weeks, and as with permitting.
+The installers may be able to navigate through the system more efficiently and keep you well informed on the progress.